What Is Coronavirus And What Employers Should Do About It

 What is Coronavirus?

-Coronaviruses are a family of viruses that can cause a range of illnesses ranging from cold and cough to pneumonia and other severe diseases.
+Coronaviruses are a family of viruses that can cause various illnesses ranging from cold and cough to pneumonia and other severe diseases.

 The type of coronavirus responsible for this current epidemic was only discovered in December 2019.
 Two other previously discovered types are Acute Respiratory Syndrome (SARS) and Middle East Respiratory Syndrome (MERS).

-The novel Coronavirus that caused the first of the COVID-19 cases, is thought to have originated from a seafood market in Wuhan.
+The novel Coronavirus that caused the first COVID-19 cases is thought to have originated from a seafood market in Wuhan.

 Now, COVID-19 has spread to more than 60 countries, including South Korea, Thailand, India, Singapore, Japan, the United States, and the UK.
 Nearly 100,000 people have been infected until now, and the deadly disease has killed approximately 3,400 people.

-The coronavirus spreads from person to person via respiratory droplets that are produced when a person coughs or sneezes.
+The coronavirus spreads from person to person via respiratory droplets produced when a person coughs or sneezes.
 After transmission, it has an incubation period of around 2 to 14 days before symptoms start manifesting.
-However, it must be noted that people become extremely infective during this incubation period.
+However, we must note that people become highly infectious during this incubation period.